NicolayBang/NicolayBang/README.md

 ### Hi there 👋.
 My name is Nicolay Bang.
 I am an aspiring full stack developper.
+“If at first you don't succeed, try, try again.”
+<br>― William Edward Hickson

 “The computer was born to solve problems that did not exist before.”
 <br> — Bill Gates